gramineproject/graphene/Pal/src/host/Linux-SGX/protected-files/README.rst

 Protected Files
 ===============

-Protected files (PF) are a new type of file that can be specified in the manifest (SGX only).
+Protected files (PF) are a new type of files that can be specified in the manifest (SGX only).
 They are encrypted on disk and transparently decrypted when accessed by Graphene or by application running inside Graphene.